soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 ![electro-lgtms](/images/2014/electro-lgtms.png)

-A tech guy can get all information needed to merge **at a glance**.
+A tech guy can get all informations he wanted to merge **at a glance**.
-The basic information contains requester, issue id, title, TO-DOs, reviewers, their conclusions, CI result, coverage report.
+The basic information include requester, issue id, title, TO-DOs, reviewers, their conclusions, CI result, coverage report.

 If one reviewer says `lgtm`, his avatar would rounded by green border,